Description of the partner organizing/hosting the project:

 The nearest airport: TLL in Tallinn,Estonia

-Meeting Point and Time: TBC
+Meeting Point and Time: In the School at the arrival day

 Description of accommodation and food: